Advancing Electric Vehicle Motors with EMWorks Simulation

 Magnetic flux density computation

-In the design of a switched reluctance motor, magnetic flux density is a crucial parameter in the choice of the suitable ferromagnetic cores material.
-EMS computes the magnetic flux density for each time step (rotor position).
-As compared to reference [1], the magnetic flux density maximum value was found to be 2.11 Tesla as compared in Table 2.
+In switched reluctance motor design, magnetic flux density plays a pivotal role in selecting appropriate ferromagnetic core materials.
+EMS calculates magnetic flux density for each time step (rotor position).
+Comparing with reference [1], the maximum magnetic flux density was determined to be 2.11 Tesla, as detailed in Table 2.

 Table 2: Magnetic flux density calculated by EMS and compared to Reference [1]